 Roasted eggplant parm- lightened makes a wonderful casserole!

-It is so yummy – the eggplant flavors are enhanced with a light layer of fresh homemade marinara sauce, and the longer it sits – the better it tastes because the eggplants slowly soaks up the flavor of the marinara sauce including the flavors from the pecorino cheese and fresh basil.
+It is so yummy – the eggplant flavors are infused with a light layer of fresh homemade marinara sauce, and the longer it sits – the better it tastes because the eggplants slowly soaks up the flavor of the marinara sauce including the flavors from the pecorino cheese and fresh basil.

 If you are a newbie here and would like an easy recipe for our mom’s fresh marinara’s sauce, CLICK HERE.

 The work is minimal and quick!

 Simply chop eggplants into cube-sized pieces, and roast them in the oven with only some salt and extra-virgin olive oil until they are golden brown.
 When done, remove from oven and transfer the eggplant to a serving platter.
 Next, spread a single layer of marinara sauce on top, then with a sprinkle of grated cheese and freshly chopped basil.

 Set the eggplant parmesan aside to sit for about 15 minutes before serving.
 Then serve at room temperature, or lightly chilled.